MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-general-journals.md

 Values in the **Document No.** field are changed, where required, so that the document number on individual or grouped journal lines are in sequential order.
 After documents are renumbered, you can post the journal.

-## <a name="see-related-microsoft-trainingtrainingpathsuse-journals-dynamics--business-central" />See related [Microsoft training](/training/paths/use-journals-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingpathsuse-journals-dynamics-365-business-central" />See related [Microsoft training](/training/paths/use-journals-dynamics-365-business-central/)

 ## <a name="see-also" />See Also